Americano and Long Black are two popular Espresso-based coffee drinks.

-So they simply start pouring some hot water over Espresso shots to reduce their intensity and make them drinkable.
+So they simply start pouring some hot water over the Espresso shot to reduce its intensity and make it drinkable.
 This practice gave birth to the term “Americano,” which was used by Italian baristas to refer to diluted espresso for American soldiers.

 Over time, Americano coffee has become a beloved classic, enjoyed by coffee lovers worldwide.

 On the other hand, Long Black Coffee has roots in Australia and New Zealand.
 It is a staple menu item in coffee shops and cafes around the world, and its popularity continues to grow as more and more people discover its unique taste and satisfying texture.

 The Crema Layer of Long Black vs Americano

 Americano and Long Black differ primarily in their appearance.